Mina's Garden - Integration support for what opened

 It is an architecture.

-Mina holds participant data anonymously, not pseudonymously.
+Mina's Garden holds participant data anonymously, not pseudonymously.
 The platform does not know who participants are.
-There is no honeypot of identifiable mental health data waiting to be subpoenaed, hacked, or sold.
+There is no stored identity that can be subpoenaed, hacked, or sold because it does not exist.

 For participants